andreazann/Quantum-Graph-Embedder/README.md

 # Instructions for use

-1. Install conda packages from this requirements file > [requirements.txt](https://github.com/user-attachments/files/17758436/requirements.txt) (stable-baselines3[extra] needs to be installed with `pip install stable-baselines3[extra]`)
+1. Install conda packages from this requirements file > [requirements.txt](https://github.com/user-attachments/files/17758436/requirements.txt) (stable-baselines3[extra] needs to be installed. `pip install stable-baselines3[extra]`)

 3. Launch with `python rel-embedder.py [args]`